This AI camera detects people who may have COVID-19

 “We see this more for places like airports, hospitals, military bases–places where you can’t go in if you have a fever because you may spread it to others,” she said.

 Athena stresses that its system doesn’t record the faces of everybody who passes in front of the camera.
 The thermal camera doesn’t pick up on skin color.
 But it does record an image of the face of anyone who registers a fever.
-“We don’t like the word surveillance,” says Falzone.
+“We don’t like the word ‘surveillance,'” says Falzone.

 Athena is encouraging its corporate customers to be upfront with employees that the temperature detection feature is being deployed.
 It’s advising its retail customers to post signs at the entrance stating that people with fever aren’t allowed in the store, and that a camera is being used to detect fever in people outside the door.